santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 ___
 - **Casting Time:** 1 action
 - **Range:** 5ft.
-- **Components:** M (A handful of roots or mycelium)
+- **Components:** V, S, M (A handful of roots or mycelium)
 - **Duration:** Instant

 A wall of living mush and branches erupts from a space 5ft. from you.
 You may create a 20ft. x 10ft. x 5ft. wall of plants or you may choose to instead create an object with eight connected 5ft. cubes or a 10ft. diameter sphere.

 If you are planning to trap a creature inside a sphere, it must make a Dexterity saving throw against your spell save DC, on a fail it becomes trapped.

-The wall has an AC of 15 and 12 hit points, they are vulnerable to fire.
+The wall has an AC of 15 and 12 hit points, it's vulnerable to fire.

 <br>

-**At Higher Levels.** When you cast this spell using a spell slot of 6th level or higher, you may add 8 more plant cubes to the wall, up to 32 cubes.
+**At Higher Levels.** When you cast this spell using a spell slot of 6th level or higher, you may add 8 more plant cubes to the wall, up to 32 cubes, the sphere increases it's wall thickness 5ft. per spell level.